Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/modify-remove-access-shareport-tfs.md

         > [!IMPORTANT]
         > When you remove a web application, you will have a significant impact on
-        > any team projects and team project collections that use this SharePoint
+        > any projects and project collections that use this SharePoint
         > web application.
 If you remove access for a SharePoint web application,
-        > any team project or team project collection that uses this web
+        > any project or project collection that uses this web
-        > application will lose whatever SharePoint libraries or team project
+        > application will lose whatever SharePoint libraries or project
         > portals that were hosted on that web application.
 Before you remove a
         > web application, you should make sure that you understand what projects
         > and collections will be affected.
 To review the list of collections and